ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/editorial.md

 * Are there any Problems for which a CD approach would work but not a LFDFS?
 Vice-versa?
 * Is the speedup due to mere implementation details, or might there be certain trees where LFDFS is _asymptotically_ better than CD?
 If yes, what kind of trees would you expect to be faster in practice?

+The fastest solution that I saw was @sg1729's, running in just [0.63s](https://www.codechef.com/viewsolution/37812504).

 # SOLUTIONS:

 [details="Setter's Solution (C++)"]